pzhenzhou/algc_codec/README.md

 ## ALG-C Codec

-> Currently only ascii characters have been tested

 ### How to build

 The compile and build process relies on the cargo-make, which needs to be pre-installed